acumos/portal-marketplace/docs/user-guides/portal-admin/role_management.rst

 	               			  :width: 75%

 Admin can give **catalog permissions**.
 Allowing the user with a particular role to access particular set of catalogs.
+The catalogs are of restricted catalogs which the user is being assigned.
 The **Select All** check-box allows the admin to assign the permissions of all catalogs to a particular role.

 				.. image:: images/select_all.PNG